There are few blessings without a curse hidden inside, nor curses without a whiff of blessing. Like most things, it’s a matter of how you look at it.

 This is the solution we ask our Beloved Customers to employ when this problem infrequently arises.
 It requires faith, and patience, but it almost always works.

 The last solution, and one I certainly do not recommend to anyone except as a last resort, is to heat the cutting edge under a candle flame.
-Not an acetylene torch; Not a propane torch; Not even a butane lighter; A candle flame only.
+Not an acetylene torch; Not a propane torch; Not even a butane cigarette lighter; A candle flame only.
 You want the extreme cutting edge to become just a smidge hotter than you can comfortably touch with your bare finger.
 Don’t heat the entire blade, just the cutting edge.

 BIG FRIKIN DISCLAIMER 1: This method won’t fix a poor-quality blade or one that was initially ruined during forging or heat-treat.

-But I’ll explain it to you now, if you will be good enough to get me a root beer to wet my whistle from Woody’s cooler over there.
+But I’ll explain it now to you, Beloved Customer, if you will be good enough to get me a root beer to wet my whistle from Woody’s cooler over there.
 No, that’s not a Class M-3 Model B-9 General Utility Non-Theorizing Environmental Control Robot, it’s one of those mini-fridges sitting on two skateboards with a shop-vac wrapped in Christmas lights perched on top that Woody puts out on his front porch for Halloween to thrill the kids and to keep a sufficient stash of cold adult beverages, and root beer too, of course, close at hand.
 He’s very practical that way.
 Oh, BTW, please don’t tell SWMBO about the adult beverages, or you’ll ruin a great Halloween tradition and preclude many erudite discussions in the future: Vino Veritas

 Ahh, that’s better.
 Nothing like an ice-cold root beer.